Planetary gear train with two meshed planet gear sets

 In terms of the ring-sun and outer planet-inner planet teeth ratios, the ring-outer planet teeth ratio is

 The Differential block is a composite component.
 It contains three underlying blocks—Ring-Planet, Planet-Planet, and Sun-Planet—connected as shown in the figure.
 Each block connects to a separate drive shaft through a rotational conserving port.

-number of teeth in the ring gear divided by the number of teeth in
+of teeth in the ring gear divided by the number of teeth in the sun

-This ratio is the number of teeth in the outer planet divided by the
+ratio is the number of teeth in the outer planet divided by the number

 Parameters for meshing losses vary with the block variant chosen—one with a thermal port for thermal modeling and one without it.

 Specify the power losses due to viscous damping of the gear carriers.

 Enter a vector with the viscous friction coefficients that dampen